Set up Skype for Business Online

 Setting up Skype

-Looks like you need help setting up Skype with your Office 365 subscription.
+Looks like you need help setting up Skype with your Microsoft 365 or Office 365 subscription.
 You can follow the steps in this article to get your setup completed.

 1. Plan for Skype for Business

 If you have Microsoft 365 Business Premium Standard or Business Essentials, you can use Skype for Business to make online calls to other people in your business who are on your subscription.
 For example, if your business has 10 people, you'll be able to Start using Skype for Business for IM and online meetings each other, and Meetings with Skype for Business using Skype for Business after performing the steps 2-6 below.
 And you can Set up a Skype for Business meeting in Outlook to online meetings, too!

 If you want to use Skype for Business to make and receive calls from people external to your business: